-Richard has a Bachelor of Commerce degree from the University of Western Australia and completed the Advanced Management Programme at the Harvard Business School in 1998.
+Richard has a Bachelor of Commerce degree from the University of Western Australia and completed the Advanced Management Program at the Harvard Business School in 1998.

 He joined Wesfarmers in 1993 after working in various commercial roles at Tubemakers of Australia Limited.
 He has held a number of commercial positions in Wesfarmers' Business Development Department including General Manager.
 In 1999 Richard was Managing Director of Wesfarmers Dalgety Limited, which subsequently became Wesfarmers Landmark Limited, a position he retained until his appointment as Finance Director of Wesfarmers Limited in 2002.
 He was appointed Deputy Managing Director and Chief Financial Officer of Wesfarmers Limited in 2004 and assumed the role of Managing Director and Chief Executive Officer in July 2005.

 Richard is a director of Gresham Partners Holdings Ltd, a non-executive Commissioner of the Australian Football League and is a director of a number of Wesfarmers Group subsidiaries.
 He is a director of the Business Council of Australia, the University of Western Australia Business School Advisory Board and the Chairman of Scotch College Council.
 Richard was appointed as Chairman of the Australian B20 (the key business advisory body to the international economic forum which includes business leaders from all G20 economies) in February 2013.
 He is also a member of the Centre for Workplace Leadership Advisory Group, a Council Member of the Australian Business and Community Network and an Advisory Council Member of the Juvenile Diabetes Research Foundation.
 He is a Fellow of the AICD.

 Terry holds a Bachelor of Accountancy degree and is a Fellow of CPA Australia.